-- Intoxication of the individual should be considered before completing an Application for Detention. - 2.
+- 1. Andrews Center and BHC do not accept intoxicated individuals.
+This should be considered before completing an Application for Detention. - 2.
 If there are on sight criminal charges and the subject is intoxicated by alcohol or any other substance, the person should be booked into the Smith County Jail.
-If requested by jail personnel, the officer will transport the subject to a hospital for a medical evaluation for his or her intoxication. - 3.
+If requested by jail personnel, the officer will transport the subject to ETMC for a medical evaluation for his or her intoxication. - 3.
 For those situations when there are on sight criminal charges and the subject is not intoxicated, the Application for Detention may be completed if the officer believes there is a need to have the person evaluated.
-If the person is to be admitted, the officer will request another case number for the criminal offense(s) and leave that report open for further investigation.

-- If the person is not to be admitted, the officer will take the person to the jail for booking on 4. the charges.
+If the person is to be admitted, the officer will request another case number for the criminal offense(s) and leave that report open for further investigation. - 4.
+If the person is not to be admitted, the officer will take the person to the jail for booking on the charges.
 The officer will document the detention and detail the criminal charges in the report. - 5.
 A supervisor should be contacted if there is any question.